ChristianF88/CD3Waterbalance/doc/demandmodel.md

 ## Description

 The [stochastic demand model]() used produces, every time it is being run, diurnal demand - vectors, with a hourly time step, for each Unit in a building.
-The programmed City Drain 3 (CD3) addon block sums up all those vectors (for each use seperately), so that there's six vector for a building.
+The programmed City Drain 3 (CD3) addon block sums up all those vectors (for each use seperately), so that there's eight vector for a building.
-(_bathtub vector, shower vector, tap vector, toilet vector, dishwasher vector, washing machine vector_) The by the stochastic demand model produced added up vector have the following shape:
+(_bathtub vector, shower vector, kitchen tap vector, handbasin tap vector, evapcooler vector, toilet vector, dishwasher vector, washing machine vector_)
+The by the stochastic demand model produced added up vector have the following shape:

 demand model run n: